sword-ace/dnn-for-emotion_recognition/README.md

 - **detectiveNN.py** which contains the detectiveNN model
 - **main.py**  which contains  the methods used to train the model and the evaluation of the model
-- **requirements.txt** which are the libraries used in the conda environment of this project.
 - **helper** which contains the method of preprocessing data and loss functions

 pyTorch back-end was used for modeling.